 Cooked, Pickled, and Marinated Things

-- Stuffed Grape Leaves.
-For the purposes of a big board, I usually buy rice-stuffed grape leaves (different names with different filling from different cultural cuisines!) either from the prepared foods section in some of the bigger flagship Whole Foods Markets, or from a Greek (called dolmades) or Middle Eastern restaurant (called dolme, tolme, and few other names depending on the specific country/region).
+- Buy Stuffed Grape Leaves.
+For the purposes of a big board with lots of other things, I usually save myself the heartache and buy vegetable and rice-stuffed grape leaves either from the prepared foods section in some of the bigger flagship Whole Foods Markets, or from a Greek or Middle Eastern restaurant.
+Stuffed grape leaves have different names with different fillings from different cultural cuisines!
+They are called dolmades in Greek, and dolme, tolme, and few other names depending on the specific country/region.

 - Artichokes.
 I actually prefer buying whole, unmarinated artichokes, usually in a can, quartering, and very lightly dressing them myself with olive oil, red wine vinegar, lemon juice, and salt.